danielcfurr/edstan/README.md

 # Overview

-The edstan package for R provides a convenience functions and several pre-programmed Stan item response theory (IRT) models.
-It's purpose is to make fitting some IRT models using Stan easy.
+The edstan package for R provides convenience functions and pre-programmed Stan models related to item response theory (IRT).
+Its purpose is to make fitting common IRT models using Stan easy.

 The following table lists the models packaged with edstan.
 Each of these may optionally included a latent regression of ability.
 The Stan code for these models is documented in a series of case studies, linked in the table.